-No hate crimes were reported to EWU Police by North Puget Sound/Everett Community College in 2017.
-In 2018, three Vandalism/Destruction of Property crimes were reported on campus, based on race bias.
-Hate crimes for 2019 will be added to the report when received, and published in next year's report.
+In 2018, three Vandalism/Destruction of Property crimes were reported on North Puget Sound/Everett Community College campus, based on race bias.
+No hate crimes were reported in 2019.
+Hate crimes reported for 2020 will be published in next year's report.